== 1988-1991 - THE LOST TAPES (with Strictly Dope & Force One Network) ==

 Strictly Dope's full lineup

-Strictly Dope is Tupac, Ray "Luv" Tyson & Chopmaster J
+Strictly Dope is Tupac, Ray "Luv" Tyson, friends and Chopmaster J

 In 1988, when they moved with his family in Marin City, Tupac started to rap with different rappers from the Bay Area, he first joined Clark Gable group One Nation Emcees with Ryan D and maybe Ant Dog.
-Then he formed Strictly Dope with Ray Luv, DJ Dize and other guys like Mike Cooley (who will then appear in Mouse Man & The Wycked pictures in 92, and be dedicated in "Hell Razor" in 93 : "This goes out to my nigga Mike Cooley).
+Then he formed Strictly Dope with Ray Luv, DJ Dize and other guys like Mike Cooley (who will then appear in Mouse Man & The Wycked pictures in 92, and be dedicated in "Hell Razor" in 93 : "This goes out to my nigga Mike Cooley who will be in prison at that time).

-2Pac also used to go to the poetry classes of Leila Steinberg.
+2Pac also used to go to the writing workshops "Microphone Sessions" of Leila Steinberg.
 She pushed him and Ray to read and write, hosted them at her home.
 She became their manager and helped to find a concert in spring of 1989.

 By this way, they have been pointed out by Digital Underground's manager Atron Gregory, who offered them a recording session with Digital Underground's producers DJ Fuse and Chopmaster J, at Chopmaster J's home studio in Oakland in summer of 89.
 Probably the tape came to the ears of Shock G who decided to have them as roadies and dancers during their upcoming Digital Underground tour.
 That leads Shock G to invite 2Pac in the movie song "Same Song", great first exposure for a beginner like 2Pac, appearing in the video dressed as an African prince (a bit like Mobutu with leopard patterns).